Applied Social and Community Psychology Graduate Students

 G. Perusi Benson

-Perusi entered the Applied Social and Community Psychology program in Fall 2019 after graduating with a BS in Psychology from UNC Chapel Hill in 2016.
-Their research interest is centered on working with Black communities to increase their health outcomes through community-based participatory research.
-They are particularly interested in working with nonbinary Black individuals and communities.
-They are a graduate research assistant in Dr. Volpe's Black Health Lab.
-Perusi uses they/them pronouns.
+Perusi Benson entered the Applied Social and Community Psychology program in Fall 2019 after graduating with a BS in Psychology from UNC Chapel Hill in 2016.
+They are a graduate research assistant in Dr. Vanessa Volpe's Black Health Lab.
+Their research interests include increasing health care access and utilization for Black transgender and gender-nonconforming individuals and communities through collaborative and equitable research practices.

 Alexis Briggs, M.A.